-'Studying sports science at UP has been a challenging, but rewarding experience.
-I never doubted that I made the right choice.
-I have learnt so much about myself and have developed an even deeper understanding of, and respect for the many and varied benefits of exercise.
-I feel fully equipped and excited about pursuing my career as a biokineticist.'
+'Studying the BSportSci degree at UP has been both a challenging and rewarding experience, that I would exchange for nothing.
+I have learnt so much about myself and have developed an even deeper love and respect for exercise and all it can be used for.
+All my lecturers are open and accommodating and have gone above and beyond to support me and guide me through my studies.
+I feel fully equipped and excited to pursue my career as a Biokineticist.'